juanzdev/jekyll-now/_posts/2017-01-18-The Perceptron.md

 As you can see we have negative and positive inputs and our perceptron will gives us an arbitrary binary number.

-Now for example we want our perceptron to outputs the following states
+Now for example we want our perceptron to outputs the following states:

 | Input 1   |      Input 2      |  Output |